WHAT IS A BOIL WATER ADVISORY?

 Customers under a precautionary boil water advisory can resume normal water usage when the notice is lifted without taking additional measures.
 If you experience cloudy or discolored water, you should run your faucets for a few minutes until the water runs clear.

-- Run all cold water faucets in your home for one minute at one time with the highest water flow possible to prevent splashing or flooding of the drains
+- Run all cold water faucets in your home for at least five minutes at one time with the highest water flow possible to prevent splashing or flooding of the drains

 - To flush automatic ice makers, make three batches of ice and discard